-The consolidated Annual Financial Statements have been prepared on the historical cost basis, unless stated otherwise.
+The consolidated financial statements have been prepared on the historical cost basis, unless stated otherwise.

 1.4.
 ACCOUNTING POLICIES

 The consolidated financial statements incorporate the following principal accounting policies, which have been applied consistently to all periods presented in these consolidated financial statements unless stated otherwise.